caseyvaughn/pandas-zoos-rails/readme.md

 - use the rails generator to generate your two models

-- update the migration files accordingly based on this one-to-many relationship
+- update the models files accordingly based on this one-to-many relationship

 - run `rails db:migrate`

-- create your routes by adding the resources for pandas and zoos in your `routes.rb` file
+- create your routes by adding the resources for pandas and zoos in your `routes.rb` file and confirm that they were created using `rails routes` in the terminal

 Go ahead and add some data to your tables from the rails console.
 I gave you some seed data [here](seeds.rb) that also creates associations between the two tables.
 If you want to use that cut and paste the data into the seeds file in your project and run `rails db:seed`.